The Hall will welcome in the Red Storm for three games starting Friday at 6:00 p.m.

 Though currently retired from coaching baseball, Sheppard remains active in the Seton Hall community as the Head Coach Emeritus, while also continuing his duties as the Chairman of Essex County American Legion Baseball, a post held since 1983, and the Commissioner of Atlantic Baseball Confederation Collegiate League

 Sheppard and his wife, Phyllis, reside in West Orange, N.J.
 All five of their children, Mike Jr., Susan, Kathleen, John, and Rob are Seton Hall graduates with Sheppard's three sons and son-in-law all being Seton Hall baseball standouts.
-His oldest son, Mike is currently the head coach at Seton Hall Prep while his youngest son Rob is entering his ninth season at the helm of Seton Hall University's baseball team.
-His son John is currently a teacher and head baseball coach at Morristown-Beard High School, while his son-in-law Ed Blankmeyer, a player and assistant coach at Seton Hall, enters his 17th season as head coach of St. John's.
+His oldest son, Mike is currently the head coach at Seton Hall Prep while his youngest son Rob is the head coach at Seton Hall University's baseball team.
+His son John is currently a teacher and head baseball coach at Morristown-Beard High School, while his son-in-law Ed Blankmeyer, a player and assistant coach at Seton Hall, is currently the long-time head coach at St. John's University.